sup4rnet/cluster-setup/playbooks/README.md

 This role adds the new user and configures VM networking.

 Add the hostname of the created VM to the Ansible inventory `inventory.yaml`.
-Then execute the `p4dev-vm-bootstrap.yaml` role:
+Then run:

 ```
 ansible-playbook playbooks/p4dev-vm-bootstrap.yaml -i inventory.yaml -K
 ```

+The `-K` option is required only the first time you run the playbook to ask for `sudo` permissions.